adamluzsi/daemon-ogre/README.md

                       #simply hit enter to repeate the last one

-* daemon or -d -this will fork a child process by the given parameters
+* daemon       -this will fork a child process by the given parameters
 * log    or -l -you can set the log file position n by terminal for one time run
 * pid    or -p -you can set the pid file position n name by terminal for one time run
 * status or -s -this will tell you ,does your process is running not